What to do when Life Literally Makes no Sense-

 Sometimes it works.

-The systematic analysis of microbes led to the invention of antibiotics and antibiotics have solved the problem of bacterial infections.
+The systematic analysis of microbes led to the invention of antibiotics and antibiotics have more-or-less solved the problem of bacterial infections.
 Modern farming techniques have more-or-less eliminated the problem of wide-spread starvation.
 The methodical evaluation of human behavior led to modern psychology.
 Psychology has effectively explained the why of what people do thus solving many mental health issues.

 However.